illuminatech/model-route/README.md

 }
 ```

-However this does not works correctly.
+However, this does not work correctly.
 The problem is the second route ("organizations.show") will never be matched as
 any organization name will be compared against first route ("users.show") only, triggering 404 error on attempt to
 access organization's page.